damian-pagowski/react-project-would-you-rather/README.md

 Sample react app that uses Redux for managing state.
 Purpose of creating this app was to demonstrate understanding of basics of React and Redux

+## Running app

+To start developing or just running app use following sequence of commands:
+1. npm install
+2. npm start

 ## Data
 The `_DATA.js` file represents a fake database and methods that let you access the data.
 There are two types of objects stored in our database: